NVIDIA Computer Vision

 - Minimize system downtimes

 Pretrained AI models are ideal for incorporating computer vision in your projects, especially because creating one from scratch takes a lot of training data, time, and computing power.
 You can also customize these pretrained models by tweaking the model layers, optimizing the model for speed and storage (pruning), or incorporating your own data through transfer learning—the process of transferring or retraining learned features from one application to another.
 In CV, it’s common to retrain and finetune a model to do a different task.
-NVIDIA provides Transfer Learning Toolkit as a powerful and customizable tool to retrain models.
+NVIDIA provides TAO Toolkit as a powerful and customizable tool to retrain models.
 Best of all, zero to little coding and programming experience is needed to get started.

 When it comes to AI-based computer vision models, GPUs are the preferred development hardware for both training and deployment.
 The type of GPU hardware required depends on the specific application/solution area.
 Learn more about NVIDIA's specific developer hardware platforms and their requirement for different solutions here.